BLavery/STM32F030F4P6-Arduino/README.md

 <img align="right" src="P1070122.JPG">The F030F4 has only 16K of flash.
 Compiling the arduino IDE with an empty sketch will use about 8K.
 However, #including any of arduino's regular Serial, Wire, SPI, will also add __many K__ each to the build size, breaking the 16K limit.

 The most obvious implication is that we now have no way to "view" any output, even any debug information, beyond toggling a LED!
-No serial terminal.
+(No serial terminal.
 It's not connected at USB connector.
-And the HAL Driver software is too big, even using TX/RX and USB Serial adapter.
+And the HAL Driver software is too big, even if we used the TX/RX and USB Serial adapter.)

 There are three hacked-together lightweight arduino libraries included here, so that we now **can** communicate with the F030F4.
 These libraries are: